Pinpoint tests of microclimate control (cars from 08.2001)

 Yes

-FIND and REPAIR short circuit «mass» in the electrical circuit 15S-FA38 (green-red), 15S-FA 17 (green-orange) or 15S-RE 8 (green-yellow) between the heater control module or the EATC module and the PCM using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the short to ground in circuit 15S-FA38 (GN/RED), 15S-FA 17 (GN/OG), or 15S-RE 8 (GN/YE) between the heater control module or EATC module and the PCM using the Wiring Diagrams.
+CHECK for proper system operation.

 No